chasegiunta/craft-vue/README.md

 npm run build # yarn build
 ```

-Only _your assets_ will be served from `localhost:8080` and referenced in the base template.
-You'll still load your site locally under your normal development domain (domain.test, etc.)
+During development, only _your assets_ will be served from `localhost:8080` and referenced in the base template.
+You'll still load your site locally under your normal development domain (domain.test, etc.).
+This will also cause a brief unstyled flash on page loads due to assets loading from javascript for development.
+This flash isn't present after build, on production.

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).